MichaelLuo123/medical-gait-analysis/README.md

    ```
    Then visit `http://localhost:8000`.

-### Computer Vision Recording (Beta)
+### Recording Your Walk

-1. From the first slide, click **Enable Camera Tracking** to grant webcam access.
+1. On the first slide, click **Start Recording**.
-2. Ensure your full body is visible; the MoveNet detector estimates ankle movement.
-3. Press **Start Recording** to capture 10 seconds of walking.
-Steps detected from the live pose feed are compared with every dataset panel throughout the experience.

-If the camera fails to initialize, you can still use the on-screen character to record steps manually.
+2. Tap Bob (the emoji character) to log each step for 10 seconds.
+3. When the timer ends you'll see your stride pattern plotted against the clinical datasets.